byapparov/byapparov.github.io/_posts/2019-12-07-atdd-data-pipeline-design.md

 - Shared documentation

 There are few assumptions that proposed framework is designed for:
- - data pipelines that consist of a mix of SQL and code
+ - data pipelines that consist of a mix of SQL and code;
- - there are multiple sources of data that are initially made available in a single datastore (data lake).
+ - there are multiple sources of data that are initially made available in a single datastore (data lake);
- - we are building a target data layer which will be available to the business
+ - we are building a target data layer which will be available to the business.

  This can be represented by this flow diagram:

 ```
  application
-  -> data extraction     | service
+  -> data ingestion      | service
-  -> data lake           | datastore
+  -> data lake (nested)  | datastore
+  -> data extraction     | batch
+  -> staging (unnest)    | datastore
   -> data transformation | batch
   -> data warehouse      | datastore
 ```

 Our focus will be on the design of `data transformation` in a way that enables teams to embrace Agile practices.

+To make the execution of transformation layer simple, we introduce structured staging area that consists of relational projections of data lake.

 # Data Landscape